paveljurca/notes/sber/a.md

 .

-Men can only be happy when they do not assume that the object of life is happiness / George Orwell
+Men can only be happy when they do not assume that the object of life is happiness / Eric Arthur Blair

 .

 The object of terrorism is terrorism.
 The object of oppression is oppression.
 The object of torture is torture.
 The object of murder is murder.
 The object of power is power.
-Now do you begin to understand me? / George Orwell
+Now do you begin to understand me? / Eric Arthur Blair

 .